Douglas MacArthur II

-Douglas MacArthur II (July 5, 1909 – November 15, 1997) was an American diplomat.
+Douglas MacCalla MacArthur, II (July 5, 1909 – November 15, 1997) was an American diplomat.
 During his diplomatic career, he served as United States ambassador to Japan, Belgium, Austria, and Iran, as well as Assistant Secretary of State for Legislative Affairs.
-He was the nephew of the famous U.S. general Douglas MacArthur.
+He was a nephew of the U.S. general Douglas MacArthur.

 Early life and education

-MacArthur's parents were Captain Arthur MacArthur III and Mary McCalla MacArthur.
+MacArthur's parents were Captain Arthur H. MacArthur, III and Mary McCalla MacArthur.
 Through his mother, he was a grandson of Bowman H. McCalla, great-grandson of Colonel Horace Binney Sargent, and great-great-grandson of Lucius Manlius Sargent.
 Named for his uncle, General Douglas MacArthur, he was born in Bryn Mawr, Pennsylvania, in 1909.

 MacArthur graduated from Milton Academy in Milton, Mass., and from Yale College, Class of 1932.

+Personal life

-He married Laura Louise Barkley on August 21, 1934, the daughter of future U.S. Vice President Alben Barkley.
+He married Laura Louise Barkley on August 21, 1934; she was the daughter of future U.S. Vice President Alben Barkley.
+They had a daughter named Laura MacArthur, two grandchildren, and two great grandchildren.
+Douglas's daughter married Henry Goditiabois-Deacon, a Belgian man with whom she had a daughter.
+President Johnson signed a special bill conferring U.S. citizenship to Laura's daughter in 1965.